Welcome to SAInt Docs

 3. What’s New

-SAInt release 3.6 introduces some important changes.
+SAInt release 3.7 introduces new and exciting features and enhancements.
 Please take some time to get acquainted with such changes.
 You can find a summary in the table below.
 Some of the changes may have an impact on your models.

 • Components, Tools, Support